 Both of us finished college and started working immediately.
-I worked seven years and Ishwinder worked about six years before we decided to quit.
-The major chunk of our saving was from the 2 years we worked in London.
+I worked seven years, and Ishwinder worked about six years before we decided to quit.
+The major chunk of our saving was from the two years we worked in London.

 How do you stick to a budget when you travel?

-Since we have been traveling around in Southeast Asia, India, Nepal and Bhutan, we have not had to watch our budget that much.
+Since we have been traveling around in Southeast Asia, India, Nepal, and Bhutan, we have not had to watch our budget that much.
 The only rule with us is “don’t splurge.”
-In the past 15 months there have been no expensive dinners, spas, shopping binges or overly priced adventure sports.
-But when we arrive in a place we look for a clean and airy room and don’t mind paying a little extra for that.
+In the past 15 months there have been no expensive dinners, spas, shopping binges, or overpriced adventure sports.
+But when we arrive in a place, we look for a clean and airy room and don’t mind paying a little extra for that.
 Sticking to the basics keeps us on budget.

 I get a lot of emails from Indians saying “travel is different for them.”
 Is that true?
 Has traveling changed your perspective on everything?
 What would you tell people/friends back home?

 A lot of people think it’s a waste of time and money and that travel should be done once or twice a year.
 Long-term travel is still unheard of.
-A reason for this is that so many of us have limited opportunities that job security is a concern so you can’t quit your job and go travel.
+A reason for this is that so many of us have [such] limited opportunities that job security is a concern, so you can’t quit your job and go travel.
 The most important thing is to secure your future.
-Indian society does not accept risk taking and that is what traveling long term is – a big risk.
+Indian society does not accept risk-taking, and that is what traveling long term is: a big risk.

 Besides, if you are single, your family is preoccupied with getting you married.
 If you are married, there is a lot of societal expectation for you to have a baby.
 Spending time with family and being present at social functions is supremely important.